 There would be other chances to save the city's memory infrastructure, though, and McAneny's greatest successes as a preservationist lay more than two decades in the future.
-Ironically for a man concerned primarily with municipal administration, and whose civic center plan had been snubbed by the federal government, the buildings he is most remembered for preserving would be Manhattan's federal monuments-and to do so, he would have to devise institutions that would bypass the city government.
-The roots of McAneny's approach to saving federal buildings can be traced back to an incident involving a federal building on Wall Street in which he was marginally involved as president of the Board of Aldermen, but that would echo through his preservation campaigns in later years.
+Ironically for a man concerned primarily with municipal administration, and whose civic center plan had been snubbed by the federal government, the buildings he is most remembered for preserving would be Manhattan's federal monuments-and to do so, he had to devise institutions that would bypass the city government.
+The roots of McAneny's approach to saving federal buildings can be traced back to an incident involving a federal building on Wall Street in which he was marginally involved as president of the Board of Aldermen.
+The strategies that preservationists employed in this incident would echo through McAneny's preservation campaigns in later years.